 Instructions

-- Preheat oven to 400 degrees Fahrenheit with oven rack set in the center of the oven.
+- Preheat the oven to 400°F (200°C) and set the rack in the center position of the oven.

-- Stuff the basil leaves and garlic under the skin, trying to distribute evenly.
+- Tuck the basil leaves and garlic under the skin, spreading them out as evenly as you can.

-- Combine all of the dried herbs and ground cumin.
-Rub Dijon mustard over the entire bird, then scatter the herb mixture evenly over the skin.
+- Rub Dijon mustard over the entire bird, then sprinkle the herb mixture evenly over the skin.

-- Place the chicken, breast side up in a roasting pan and cook one hour, or until the internal temperature reaches 165 degrees.
+- Place the chicken breast side up in a roasting pan.